alpin3/burpfree/README.md

 # alpin3/burpfree

-Multiple purpose MariaDB/MySQL based on Alpine
+Portswigger Burp Free on Alpine

 Image is based on the [openjdk](https://hub.docker.com/_/openjdk/) base image